 We think bisexuals are just as decisive, confused, honest, red-haired, tall or fat as everyone else - but the only clear shorthand for "Bisexuals are Just As Decisive As Everyone Else" is "Bisexuals Aren't Indecisive".
 So, read on!

-No, we're really not - it's people's attitudes to bisexuality that are confused.
+Why would we be?
+Some bisexuals are confused about bisexuality but far more people who aren't bi have confusing beliefs about bisexuality.
 Here at the Bisexual Index, we believe that a bisexual is someone who is attracted to more than one gender.

 Everyone accepts that it's possible for a person to be attracted to people of more than one height, weight, hair colour, or race.
 For bisexuals that openness also includes gender.

 If you're wondering if you are bisexual, take our bisexuality test!